fairDataSociety/beeson/README.md

 The `swarmCac` and `swarmSoc` are misc types that are deserialized as regexed strings according to the rules of [Swarm CIDs](https://github.com/ethersphere/swarm-cid-js/).
 Additionally, the serialization can interpret the CID object used in `swarm-cid-js`.

-Of course, these defaults can be overridden by using the library's ABI manager.
+Of course, these defaults can be overridden by using the library's DNA manager.

 # Marshalling